The goal is not to outrun the future. The goal is to stay capable inside it.

 Observe

 Notice the change without rushing into judgment.
-What is actually happening in your industry, city, or community.
-What is hype, and what is structural.
+First, ask what is actually happening in your industry, city, or community.

 Interpret